pfnilsson/ttyrant/docs/architecture.md

 Combines tmux sessions (primary rows), Claude processes, and hook state into `SessionRow` entries.
 Tmux sessions are always shown.
 Claude data enriches matching sessions by directory (exact match or child path).

 ### `internal/tui`
-Bubble Tea model with 2-second refresh loop.
-Renders a table with status, session name, directory, last event, and idle time.
+Bubble Tea model with 2-second refresh loop and two views:
+- **Sessions view** — tmux sessions with Claude status, directory, last event, and idle time
+- **Worktrees view** — git worktrees grouped by bare repo, with branch, head commit, and session status

+### `internal/worktree`
+Scans for bare git repositories under `~/Projects` and `~/.config`.
+Lists worktrees per repo with branch and head commit.
+Supports creating new worktrees (with tmux session), deleting worktrees (cleans up tmux session and git worktree), and cloning bare repos by URL.

 ### `internal/audio`
 Embeds a notification sound via `//go:embed`.
 Plays asynchronously using the first available player (`paplay`, `aplay`, `afplay`).
 Only triggers on `working → done` or `working → needs_input` transitions when the user hasn't submitted a prompt in the last 15 seconds.